-The use of hot springs is nothing new, since people have been on the Earth, they have been soaking in mineral rich hot waters.
-Whether these early people knew about hot springs health benefits we will never know, but today we are very well aware that hot springs health benefits are varied and extremely useful.
+The use of hot springs is nothing new since people have been on the Earth, they have been soaking in mineral-rich hot waters.
+We don't know how much our ancestors truly knew about the benefits of hot mineral water, but today we are very well aware of a long list of positives it offers.

-Balneotherapy, or medical bathing, is part of medical treatment or preventive care that is widely used in modern Japanese and European mineral hot springs resorts.
+Balneotherapy, or medical bathing, is part of medical treatment or preventive care widely used at modern Japanese and European mineral hot springs resorts.
 In the U.S. mineral hot springs are mostly used for recreation and relaxation.

 Hot Springs Health Benefits

-Minerals are not the only benefit of a hot springs; the heat itself can have huge benefits for the body.
-The increase in body temperature causes an improving blood circulation which will benefit all organs and systems in the body.
-Improved circulation may also be part of what helps hot springs to relieve the pain that is associated with muscle and joint problems.
+Minerals in the water are not the only benefit of hot springs.
+The heat itself can provide a positive effect on the body, especially in combination with a variety of minerals it has.
+The increase in body temperature causes an improving blood circulation helping to optimize body functions and overall rejuvenation.
+For example, improved circulation helps relieve the pain that is associated with muscle and joint problems.

 A nice long soak in hot springs can also help you get a good night’s sleep.
-The process of raising your body temperature and the rapid cooling that follows results in a deeper, more restful night’s sleep.
-This may be why it became a vacation destination during the Victorian era.
+The process of raising your body temperature and then the rapid cooling causes a deeper, more restful night’s sleep.

-- Improvement in skin conditions such as eczema, psoriasis, acne and hives
+- Improvement of skin conditions such as eczema, psoriasis, acne, and hives

 - Calming effects on mind and body